Mean Girls the Musical Movie: Everything we Know so Far (UK Guide) If you're like…

 How Historically Accurate Is Six?

-The basic history of the musical is pretty accurate.
+The basic history of the Six the Musical is pretty accurate.
 Henry VIII married Catherine of Aragon in 1509 but had their marriage annulled in 1533.
 This part of Catherine’s performance is in the musical as told in “No Way.”

 In the song, Catherine sings, “If you thought it would be funny to send me to a nunnery, honey, there is no way.”
 This line is historically accurate.
 Henry VIII forced Catherine to join a nunnery, but she fought against it.
 She lived the rest of her days claiming to be the legitimate queen of England.